softecspa/puppet-ispconfig_fail2ban/README.md

     }

 ###Setup Requirements

+ * softecspa/puppet-fail2ban module

 By default module uses this two global variables to set default whitelist and mailto:

  * $::subnet\_softec
  * $::notifyemail

+##Usage
+Actually only apache2 and ssh jails are managed by this module.
+By default both jails are enabled.
+If you want to disable one or more jails:

+    class {'ispconfig_fail2ban':
+      apache2 => false,
+    }